 What was your career like before you got into machine learning?

-LO: I graduated in 2012 with a degree in industrial engineering.
+LO: I graduated in 2012 with an undergraduate degree in industrial engineering.
 Then I moved to Australia where I did a lot of odd jobs.
 My first entry into basic programming was as a business analyst.
 That’s also where I found out about data science and machine learning.